zachpino/generative-design-workshop-f18/briefs.md

 Inherently, this project will require some form of data collection, whether that be direct measuring, pulling down information from APIs, creating a dataset from sensors, or accessing giant public datasources.
 Consider how you *as a service* might engage your user over time through data collection routines, product scoping and design, and fabrication.

 #### Deliverables
-	- Final prototype, either as complete work or as a combination *looks alike* fabricated model and *works alike* breadboard model
+	- Final prototype as a *set of alternative objects for different audiences* demonstrating the expressability of your design
-	- Service storyboard /
+	- Service storyboard of how users engage your design over time
+	- Infographic demonstrating how your *algorithm* takes in data and outputs designed outcomes
-	- Pseudo-website for product
+	- Pseudo-website homepage introducing and describing the service
 	- Photographic documentation PDF of project development